Main Content

 OFDM Modulation

-Time domain mapping by performing OFDM modulation for downlink symbols.
-The resulting matrix has 4 columns; each column contains the samples for each antenna port.
+Map to the time domain by performing OFDM modulation for downlink symbols.
+The resulting matrix has four columns; each column contains the samples for each antenna port.

 Selected Bibliography